tisto/plone-testing-documentation/docs/source/robot.rst

     and i click the comment submit button
    Then the page shows the comment

-You can now run only the latter test: ./bin/test -m der.freitag -t working_on_it (This is Plone-specific.
+You can now run only the latter test: ./bin/test -m mycompany.package -t working_on_it (This is Plone-specific.
 See Asko's comment below.)

 ..note: http://keeshink.blogspot.de/2013/03/robot-framework-testing-hints.html